 We provide a safe haven for rescued animals to receive the love and care that they deserve while offering education to the public.
-Our main focus is taking in abandon, neglected and unwanted bunnies, getting them spayed and neutered and then adopting them into loving homes.
+Our main focus is taking in abandoned, neglected and unwanted bunnies, getting them spayed and neutered, vaccinated against RHDV2, and then adopting them into loving homes.
 We provide sanctuary to special needs bunnies who are unable to get adopted and get them the medical care that they need.
 We also provided sanctuary to some farm animals.

 Why be a bunny advocate?